abbeylawal/alx-system_engineering-devops/0x00-shell_basics/README.md

-# task 0. where am I
+# task 1.
+What is in there